Our Knowledge + You.

 Dear Stranger: Mental Health Story & Learnings

 This presentation tells Diana’s personal story, from aspects of minority mental health like growing up below the poverty line with parents who didn’t speak English, to the power that even the smallest acts of kindness have had on her life.
 Incorporated within are strategies for maintaining mental wellbeing for ourselves and each other.
 It includes a brief Q & A portion at the end.
+This is presented by Diana only.

 Mental Health & Racial Equity